He's an Ironman. COVID-19 nearly killed him

 The hospital had prepared for COVID-19 but was not expecting a first case so bad in someone so young.
 Rothenberger said some people feared walking by his room, but his nurses never hesitated to don protective gear and treat him.

-Brain damage is a concern for ECMO patients, but O'Donnell's pupil responses and reflexes were good during initial sedation.
-Later, he amused caregivers with a middle-finger gesture when a nurse tried to put mitts over his hands that he didn't want.
-O'Donnell was still in there.
+Brain damage is a concern for ECMO patients, but O’Donnell’s pupil responses and reflexes were good during initial sedation.
+Later, he amused caregivers with a middle-finger gesture when a nurse tried to put mitts that he didn’t want over his hands.
+O’Donnell was still in there.

 “It was amazing how much he remembered,” Kramer said.